junh1024/Reaper-Surround/README.md

 - Reaper Stats.py: collects various project statistics and outputs them via a dialog.
 See script for more details.
 - Set item start to position.py
 - SetPanAccordingToName.py: Useful for implementing directional dialogue for films.
 - Bitperfect Take Gain.py: You can set the gain of items directly, in a bitperfect way with this (not an adjustment/offset).
 Note that 1 bit = 6.02 dB (approx).
+- Set Envelope Points.py: this script sets the value for all selected envelope points, not just the 1st one

 Scripts for Remixing
 ---